 - Reduced plastic consumption - elimination of all plastic bottles from our restaurants and mini-bar service saving from 40.000 to 60.000 bottles per year.
 The glass bottles are then returned to the bottle company and reused.

-- Recycle - we recycle in all our kitchens.
+- Recycle - we have recycling bins in all our kitchens and rooms.

 - Furniture restoration- to avoid overconsumption and to maintain our historical heritage, all our wooden furniture is routinely maintained and restored by local artisans.